MOD0912/Instagram_message/README.md

 If your laptop or computer is to slow, add more seconds in time.sleep.
 If something doesn't work, try restarting the code.
 If it still doesn't work try restarting your Editor/IDE.
 If it still doesn't work after restarting your Editor write me.
+In case you use a specific time, make sure the program is always running and if you use am and pm you need to google how to change that.